 The easiest option for all tourists is to fly from Istanbul to Dalaman.
 Turkish Airline and Pegasus fly this route regularly and a ticket can be purchased for around 100-150L.
 From Dalaman, take a taxi (about 50 Euros), or book a shuttle on Shuttle Direct for a much cheaper fare to Oludeniz.
 It’s takes 45-60min.

 Take a Dolmus from Fethiye to Oludeniz

 From Fethiye to Oludeniz is a breeze thanks to the Dolmus, Turkey’s version of a cheap group taxi.
 Before I got here, the picture I had in my mind of a Dolmus were the beat up taxi’s in South Africa or the Daladala’s in Zanzibar that look more fit to carry old furniture than people.
 Oh, how I was wrong.
 Dolmus in Turkey are large, and comfortable.
 They follow a certain route, usually along the main road.
 They make a few stops along the way but if you need to get out somewhere along its route, just tell the driver and he’ll stop.
 We caught one at 10pm and felt 100% safe.
-For 5L a person, we took a 20 min dolmus ride from Fethiye bus station to Oludeniz
+For 5L a person, we took a 20 min dolmus ride from Fethiye bus station to Oludeniz.

-Where we stayed
+Where we stayed in Oludeniz

 Oludeniz is a beach getaway for Turkish and Europeans alike.
 It’s about as close as the UK has to a mexico beach getaway.
 Because of this, there are tons of places for all budgets in Oludeniz and Fethiye.
 Either town is a great option but Oludeniz is right next to the beach and there are no beaches in Fethiye.
 Oludeniz is not your typical Turkish town; it is very much catered towards tourism.

-High Season vs Low Season
+High Season vs Low Season in Oludeniz